Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

 **1 Screen to test = 21 x (20+18) = 21 x 38 = 798 Unique Screen Configurations**

-Let’s say if your application has 100 pages to test
+Let’s say if your application has 100 pages to test:

 **798 Screen Configurations x 100 Screens in-app = 79,800 Screen Configurations to test**